Understanding Samsung Refrigerator Error Codes: What They Mean and How to Fix Them

 3. 4E or 4C (Water Supply Problem)

-This code appears when there is a water supply issue, such as a blocked line or low water pressure.
+This error means there is a water supply issue, such as low water pressure or a blocked inlet valve.

 • Check the water inlet valve for blockages.